Pallavi25Kishore/E-Commerce-Reviews-and-Ratings/README.md

 3. **Reviews and Ratings** which contains functionality to write new reviews, view exisitng review tiles, filter reviews, sort reviews and view rating and product breakdowns.

 ## Acknowledgments
-I am grateful to the following developers:
+I am grateful to the following developers for their contribution towards this project.
 <br>
 -Michael Trofimov https://github.com/mictro97 - for implementing the front-end for the product overview component
 <br>